 Many campaigns make the mistake of adding their social media page buttons at the bottom (or throughout) their campaign page.

-The traffic for these is essentially non-existent, and is pretty much useless for your campaign.
+The traffic for these is essentially non-existent and useless for your campaign.

 A more useful way to use your social media presence on your campaign page is to include share buttons.
 Visitors will share your campaign and bring more traffic to your page.

-When scrolling over campaigns you’d notice that some of them have special sections devoted to media outreach.
+When scrolling over campaigns, you’d notice that some have special sections devoted to media outreach.